 This report is produced to provide information about the Dallas water system including source water, the levels of detected contaminants and compliance with drinking water rules.
 This report is also produced in order to answer your water quality questions.
-If you need more information, please call Dallas' 311 Information Line.
+If you need more information, please call our water quality information line at 311 Dallas' Information Line.